 The evidentiary standard during civil professional negligence claims is a preponderance of the evidence.
 Under this standard, you or your lawyer will need to provide enough evidence to convince the judge or jury that the odds the claim is true are greater than 50%.
 Your lawyer may be able to accomplish this using many different types of evidence.

 It is natural to trust the professionals you hire to behave according to accepted industry standards.
 Most clients, customers and patients do not anticipate professional negligence until they already have serious injuries or damages.
-Unfortunately, professional incompetence, carelessness and breaches of duty happen more often than most people in Fairfax realize.
+Unfortunately, professional incompetence, carelessness and breaches of duty happen more often than most people in Northern Virginia realize.
 A John Hopkins study, for example, found medical malpractice to be the third-leading cause of death in the United States.
 Negligence by other types of professionals is also relatively common.
 You are not alone as the victim of professional negligence.

-If you suspect professional negligence from someone in Fairfax, contact an attorney right away to discuss your rights.
+If you suspect professional negligence from someone in Northern Virginia, contact an attorney right away to discuss your rights.
 Professional negligence is a serious matter that could lead to significant injuries or damages to you and your family.
 A lawyer with experience in this practice area can review the incident in question and let you know if you have grounds for a claim.
 If so, your lawyer can help you file a lawsuit against the professional at-fault for causing your damages and negotiate for fair financial recovery on your behalf.

 If a professional’s negligence caused an injury, obtain medical care right away.
 Keep copies of documents that can prove your injuries, such as medical records and hospital bills.
 Collect other evidence that may be relevant to your case as well, such as photographs, the names of any eyewitnesses, pay stubs, police reports and communications from the professional in question.
 Collecting evidence could help your lawyer build a claim against the professional later.
 Protect your rights by refusing to admit fault and refusing to speak to insurance claims adjusters involved in your case until you have consulted with an attorney.
 Then, contact Koonz McKenney Johnson & DePaolis LLP to discuss your case in more detail.